DallasHoff/gmac/content/classes/krav-maga.md

 ### What you will learn

-Primary Focuses of our Krav Maga and combatives training:
+Primary Focuses of our self-defense training:

 * Legal and moral aspects surrounding self defense/use-of-force principles
 * Adopting a survival mindset (situational awareness, risk management, threat management, crisis management).